artemis-sbs/sbs_utils/sphinx/tickdispatcher.rst

 Example: run continuously
 -------------------------
-The following fill run the function every tick.
+The following will run the function every tick.
 This can be done with classes as well, those examples will be similar to above.

 .. code-block:: python